obserbot/teach-english-on-wechat/README.md

 - Conduct charging classes.

-Note that we do NOT hire teachers.
-We create the platform and utilities for online English classes on WeChat.
-If your courses are good enough, you can sell your lessons via our platform.
+Note that we do **NOT** hire teachers.
+We create the platform and facilities for online English classes on WeChat.
+If your courses are good enough, you would sell your lessons to students directly via our platform.

 ## What to display for your profile and course?